-To formally recognize the contributions of those helping meet the University of Alberta's sustainability goals, and in celebration of Earth Day, the Office of Sustainability presents an annual award to those in the university community demonstrating their commitment to sustainability.
+To formally recognize the contributions of those helping meet the University of Alberta's sustainability goals, and in celebration of Earth Day, an annual award is granted to those in the university community demonstrating their commitment to sustainability.

 Winners exemplify the university’s continuing efforts to build a socially, environmentally and economically sustainable future for our institution.
 They are leading the way in how our campus operates, the services we provide, the way we teach, and strengthening the fabric of campus life and community.
-Winners are selected based on an assessment of their dedication, impact and leadership for campus sustainability.
+Winners are selected by an impartial jury based on an assessment of their dedication, impact and leadership.

 Kabir Nadkarni, student